 1. General provisions

 1.1.
-Journal of Baltic Science Education (JBSE) is an international, peer-reviewed research journal issued by the SMC “Scientia Educologica” in cooperation with Scientia Socialis.
+Journal of Baltic Science Education (JBSE) is an international, double peer-reviewed research journal issued by the SMC “Scientia Educologica” in cooperation with Scientia Socialis.
 The Journal of Baltic Science Education is published bi-monthly (from 2013).

 1.2.
 JBSE is an open access journal.
 The journal is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).

 1.3.
 Editorial board of JBSE is using the principles of ethics of scientific publications upon recommendations of The Committee on Publication Ethics (COPE).

 1.4.
 SMC “Scientia Educologica” is a professional international science and other organisation member: the International Council of Associations for Science Education (ICASE), European Society for the History of Science (ESHS), Lithuanian Scientific Society (LSS), the Association of Lithuanian Serials (ALS).

 1.5.
 All presented manuscripts are checked for possible plagiarism.
 SMC „Scientia Educologica“ as a member of the Association of Lithuanian Serials uses ithenticate a plagiarism detection service iThenticate.